 Opal Guide - October's Birthstone

 Looking for handcrafted opal jewelry?
 Explore our Opal Collection made with genuine stones and dainty gold settings.
+For a full overview of all 12 months, visit our Birthstones & Their Meanings Guide.

 What Is Opal?
 The October Birthstone

-Opal is one of nature’s most mesmerizing gems — a kaleidoscope of light formed from silica-rich rainwater that seeped into ancient rock.
+Opal is one of nature’s most magical gems — a kaleidoscope of light formed from silica-rich water that once seeped into ancient rock.
+Over millions of years, that water evaporated, leaving behind tiny silica spheres that scatter light into the rainbow flashes known as play-of-color (often called “fire”).

 • Birthstone for: October

-• Zodiac sign: Libra, Scorpio
+• Zodiac sign: Libra & Scorpio

 • Anniversary stone: 14th year

-• Chakra association: Crown & heart
+• Chakra association: Crown & Heart

 • Colors: White, pink, black, fire, crystal, and boulder varieties